ghga-de/epic-docs/74-slow-worm/technical_specification.md

 - Adding or adapting tests to verify the new functionality.
 Tests should also verify that publishing DTOs to Kafka still works, especially in the case of the MongoKafka provider.
+- Update Correlation ID canonical type to `UUID` (from `str`)

 ### Database Migrations:

 We need to author migrations for any services storing str-based UUID or Datetime fields.
 This not only includes models defined in `ghga-event-schemas` or the services themselves, but also any persisted event data due to the `created` field.
+Stored correlation IDs have to be updated, too, though this primarily affects outbox publishers.

+The `NS` currently stores correlation IDs as part of its idempotence check, but that will be supplanted in the Eurasian Blackbird epic.
+As a result, it shouldn't be migrated.
+If problematic, we can disable tests temporarily to satisfy CI checks until both epics are complete.

 List of services that require migrations:
 - IFRS
 - FIS